PedroCristo/README-TEST/README.md

 ## Design

 ### Wireframe
-In this project I decided to build a prototype, using the tool Canva, before start work on the code.
+In this project I decided to build a prototype using the tool Canva before start work on the code.
 It was helpful for UI perspective as I could display the different elements in the screen and worked with them with the objective to build an application that would be easily used by the users.<br>
 [Live Project Wireframe Here](https://cutt.ly/oIkZsAW)

 ### Website Structure
-The Quiz Land is a seven pages website has been designed to look like an application in small devices.
+The Quiz Land is a nine pages website has been designed to look like an application in small devices.
 #### Pages:
 * Homepage
+* Quiz 1/Sports
+* Quiz 2/History
-* Quiz 1
+* Quiz 3/Geography
 * Game End
 * Trophy Gold
 * Trophy Silver
 * Trophy Bronze
-* HigH Scores <br>
+* High Scores <br>

 #### Colour Scheme
  ![Color Scheme](./assets/images/readme/color-pallete.png)<br>